How does maturation impact whisky flavour?

 Rum

-Relatively rare in comparison to whisky matured bourbon, sherry or port, the use of rum casks is growing in popularity in Scotch whisky production, with some excellent results.
-This spirit, made out of sugarcane and which can come as white (non-aged) and dark (cask-aged) styles, is usually used as a finish to Scotch but there have been very tasty expressions of rum full maturation.
+Relatively rare compared to whisky-matured Bourbon, sherry or Port, rum casks are growing in popularity in Scotch whisky production, with some excellent results.
+This spirit made out of sugarcane and in white (non-aged) and dark (cask-aged) styles, is usually used as a finish to Scotch, but there have been delicious expressions of rum full maturation.

-This interaction gives some lovely tropical fruit notes to the whisky, with a gentle sweetness.
-Hints of vanilla, banana, apricot, syrup and almond nuttiness.
-Depending on whether the rum is white or dark the colour can range from bright tones to light amber.
+This interaction gives some lovely tropical fruit notes to the whisky with a gentle sweetness—hints of vanilla, banana, apricot, syrup and almond nuttiness.
+Whether the rum is white or dark, the colour can range from bright tones to light amber

 Recommendations: Balvenie 14 YO Caribbean Cask, Glenfiddich 21 YO Reserva Rum Cask Finish, The Glenlivet Caribbean Reserve